Toward Safe and Energy-Efficient 5G NR V2X Communications in Rural Environments: Performance Formulation

 \begin{lemma}[\textbf{The Formulation of Critical Distance}] Let $v$ stands for the average speed of \texttt{Ego} and $N$ be the total number of delivered packets.
 Mathematically, $D_\mathrm{comm}$ can be expressed as

 \end{lemma} \begin{proof} Packets are transmitted periodically at rate $\mathrm{pps}$ packets per second, so each transmission slot lasts $1/\mathrm{pps}$ seconds.
-Assume that each packet reception is an independent and identically distributed (i.i.d) Bernoulli trial with the same success probability, the expected number of failed receptions over these $N$ attempts is $N(1-\mathrm{PRR})$.
-Each failure delays the first correctly received packet by exactly one slot; hence the expected additional waiting time (relative to the first attempt) is expressed as
+In this work, for tractable analysis, we assume that each packet reception is an independent and identically distributed (i.i.d) Bernoulli trial with the same success probability \cite{iid1}, the \texttt{Ego} vehicle is assumed to travel a set distance during the packet transmission attempt of the first packet, the expected number of failed receptions over the next $N-1$ attempts is $(N-1)(1-\mathrm{PRR})$.
+Each failure delays the first correctly received packet by exactly one slot; hence the expected additional waiting time (relative to the first attempt) is

 If the \texttt{Ego} vehicle travels at approximately constant speed $v$ during this interval, the expected additional distance covered before a correct packet is received is

 The proof is now completed. \end{proof}